At this time, still, one of the most common methods of reaching out to potential customers is through phone calls.

 This means that salespeople need to ensure a few things:

-• Think about the timing: Salespeople need to be mindful of the best times to reach out to prospects.
+• Think about the timing: Sales reps need to be mindful of the best times to reach out to prospects.
 Research shows that calling during the early morning or late afternoon tends to yield better results, as people are more likely to be available and receptive to a conversation.
 It is also important to avoid calling during lunch breaks or busy periods when prospects may be preoccupied or unavailable.

-Attending sales training programs, and seeking feedback from colleagues and mentors allow salespeople to refine their cold calling techniques and improve their success rate.
+Attending sales training programs, and seeking feedback from colleagues and mentors allow salespeople to refine their cold-calling techniques and improve their success rate.

 What is Warm Calling?